|

 fanatical about the power supply that the SA-7150 even had a

 separate power transformer for the tuner/pre-amp circuits.
+In

 To quote from the Owner's